Skip to content

 • You can choose one of 4 actions when swiping left or right on an email.

-• Doesn’t support the Undo feature after an email has been sent.
+• Doesn’t support Undo after an email has been sent.

-• Email notifications may take longer to appear as compared to when using the Gmail app.
+• Email notifications may take longer to appear as compared to the Gmail app.

 • Has full MS exchange support, also syncs Exchange calendar.